appacademy/SWEO-Part-Time-Resources/1-Module/2-week/3-day/README.md

 # W2D3

-Make sure to call us into your breakout room during practice time if you are at all confused with what you are working on!
+Make sure to call us into your breakout room during practice time if you are at all confused with what you are working on.
+We don't know how and when to help if you don't ask!

 ## Helper Functions 30m